 We explore the performance of our methods in two multi-task biology settings to showcase different properties of the proposed estimators.
 First we explore performance in a chemometrics neuroscience application to demonstrate the method's suitability to compression settings.
 This application includes a collection of datasets, where each dataset is treated as a separate task.
 Each task was collected with a different recording electrode.
-Exploratory analyses suggested the SHR methods were well suited to these data because regression coefficient estimates fit to each task differed substantially in both their support and values.
+Exploratory analyses suggested that the support heterogeneity regularization provided by the Zbar penalty could improve prediction performance in these data because regression coefficient estimates fit separately to each task differed substantially in both their support and values.
 In the second application, we explore a ``multi-label'' setting where the design matrix is fixed but the outcome differs across tasks (i.e., a multivariate outcome).
 Interpretability of model coefficients is of key importance in this application because the covariates are expression levels of genes in a network.